wwarthen/RomWBW/Source/Doc/UserGuide.md

         H:=IDE0:3
 ```

-Above you can see that
+Above you can see that:

-drive A: has been assigned to MD0 which is the RAM disk device.
+- Drive A: has been assigned to MD0 which is the RAM disk device.
-Drive B: has been assigned to MD1 which is the ROM disk device.
+- Drive B: has been assigned to MD1 which is the ROM disk device.
-Drives C: and D: have been assigned to floppy disk drives.
+- Drives C: and D: have been assigned to floppy disk drives.
-Drives E: thru H: have been assigned to the IDE0 hard disk device.
+- Drives E: thru H: have been assigned to the IDE0 hard disk device.
-The 4 entries for IDE0 are referring to 4 slices on that disk.
+  The 4 entries for IDE0 are referring to the first 4 slices on that disk.

 CP/M 3 and ZPM3 do not automatically display the assignments at startup,
 but you can use `ASSIGN` to display them.